-Southern California has all the coolest things: amazing beaches, glitzy movie stars and tons of fabulous outdoor activities.
-To top it all off…we’ve also managed to change the world in some pretty incredible ways.
-Can you imagine what the world would be like without these 10 things that were invented right here?
+Southern California has all the coolest things.
+There are amazing beaches, glitzy movie stars, tons of fabulous outdoor activities, and … California inventions.
+Have you ever stopped to think, “What was invented in California?”
+Well, the answer is that there are all sorts of famous inventions from California!
+When you consider the things invented in California, our state has managed to change the world in some pretty incredible ways.
+Can you imagine what the world would be like without these 10 things invented in California?